Cold hardy cacti in Sweden?

 make a simple frame with a plastic (or glass) sheet.

-Sand, gravel and a little humus.
+Sand, gravel.
+That's it.
 Good drainage is a MUST!

 Not necessary but they do look finer and grow better.